zutsusemi/MICCAI2023-TopoLab-Labels/README.md

 ## 📝 Citation

-If you find this repository useful, please consider citing our paper:
+If you find this repository useful, please consider starring this repo & citing our paper:

 ```
 @article{zhang2023topolab,